MAZIShadow/JEE-API-Sample/README.md

     7b.
 Select builded our war file (javaeeapi-sample.war) and click 'Next' 7c.
 Click 'Finish'

-Right now we deployed aplication.
+Right now we deployed the aplication.

 8. To check if aplication is working go to http://localhost:8080/javaeeapi-sample/swagger-ui/